sralter/potential_talents/README.md

 ## Conclusion<a name='conc'></a>

 This project covered a lot of ground.
 I used five word- and sentence embedding techniques (Tfidf, Word2Vec, GloVe, fastText, and SBERT) and calculated an ensemble score to rank candidates.
 Next, I used PyTorch to create the RankNet algorithm on the job candidates.
-Finally, I used the LGBMRanker model from LightGBM to generate ranks of candidates.
+Finally, I used the LambdaRank model with LGBMRanker from LightGBM to generate ranks of candidates.
 Thanks to my work, the company has a suite of tools at their disposal to compare candidates.